 Calblanque Regional Park is located just a few kilometres from the La Manga strip which lies between the azure blue Mediterranean Sea and Mar Menor’s therapeutic Salt Lake.

-Appointed a protected nature reserve in 1987, this is responsible tourism at its best.
+Appointed as a protected nature reserve in 1987, this is responsible tourism at its best.
 The ultimate destination for surfers, swimmers and hikers, the park teems with wildlife - flamingos, sea herons and waders.

 Sheltered coves along the park’s 26 kilometres of sandy beaches enhance the solitude.
 For the first time since my childhood, I skinny dipped in its crystal waters, luxuriating in the freedom that such an indulgence can bring.

-Be prepared for a half hour walk from the car park - and bring plenty of water and a picnic if you plan on staying all day.
+Be prepared for a half-hour walk from the car park - and bring plenty of water and a picnic if you plan on staying all day.
 This is an escape where time literally stands still.

-Just 14 kilometres up the coast was our destination, La Manga del Mar Menor, an extensive resort and residential area located between the Mediterranean Ocean Sea and Mar Menor, Europe's biggest salt water lagoon.
+Just 14 kilometres up the coast was our destination, La Manga del Mar Menor, an extensive resort and residential area located between the Mediterranean Ocean Sea and Mar Menor, Europe's biggest saltwater lagoon.

 Our travel reviews often transport us to hospitality havens of tranquillity where guests can recharge and relax in safe surroundings.
 They include a visit to Stonefield Castle where it’s not unusual to see otters meandering up the driveway, dolphins and seals splashing by the loch and deers roaming the woodland.